Powers of authorised officers

 Offences against officers conducting their duties under the Food Act 2003 (NSW) can incur a maximum penalty of 500 penalty units ($55,000).

-Once the Food Authority has investigated an offence, it will determine whether to prosecute the offence in accordance with its Compliance and Enforcement Policy (pdf 119KB).
+Once the Food Authority has investigated an offence, it will determine whether to prosecute the offence in accordance with the NSW DPI Biosecurity and Food Safety Compliance Policy and Enforcement Policy.

 Qualifications of Food Authority authorised officers